Summertime… I love the sunshine, the gardening, the warm nights watching the stars. What's not to love? What I could do without is the bugs!!!

 Moths: Cedar chests were used to store clothes & linens, so of course Cedarwood is a good essential oil to use for moths.
-Peppermint or lemongrass are also an oils to consider.
-Use cotton balls and tuck them into corners of closet shelves or dresser drawers.
+Patchouli, Peppermint or Lemongrass are also oils to consider.
+Use wooden or terra-cotta diffusers and tuck them into corners of closet shelves or dresser drawers.

 Don’t put essential oils directly on fine textiles